 I really didn’t want to rip into this, but it’d be wrong not to draw attention to the fact that the production and rulebook quality leave a lot to be desired, giving the impression that the whole thing was rushed.

 Apart from the biggest and most unforgivable error that’s already been highlighted by players across the world (the Darlok and Meklar alien race images are the wrong way round on the player boards — how does that escape quality control?), there are a host of minor oversights and other errors that are just as annoying.
-Nowhere on the box or in the rulebook does it tell you how many players the game is designed for (instead, you are left to deduce this from the fact that they only provide four sets of different colour wooden cubes in the box — we actually played our first game with 6 players, utilising pieces from other games, but I do know it’s pitched at 2-4 players), and other than the odd allusion to the icons/symbols, the rulebook gives you very little to work with.
+Nowhere in the rulebook does it tell you how many players the game is designed for (instead, you are left to deduce this from the fact that they only provide four sets of different colour wooden cubes in the box — we actually played our first game with 6 players, utilising pieces from other games, but I do know it’s pitched at 2-4 players), and other than the odd allusion to the icons/symbols, the rulebook gives you very little to work with.
 I’m all for a design that tries to be intuitive, but if the rulebook then has to have 3 pages of hints and clarifications for races, Advisors, and structure cards, something’s evidently gone awry somewhere along the line.

 To sum up, my opinion is not that this is ‘a bad game’ per se, it’s more of an overwhelming sense of disappointment that such a license has been so cruelly abused: gone is the ancient technology of the Orions and Antarans (and the Guardian planet-protector), gone is the sense of expanding your civilisation through research and development, ditto all the backseat politics and subterfuge that allowed you to take over the Galactic Council or use spy networks to steal technology and bring down a rival from the inside, gone too is the ongoing need to maintain your population and spacecraft to ensure you remained a force to be reckoned with in space battles, etc. Indeed, gone is the entire sense of a battle and conquest for the stars… leaving this game very much adrift of any purpose at all other than to ‘fill a gap’… And even then, I fear it won’t be a popular choice for many.